iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 Operating systems like Windows 2000 did not have a personal firewall, so all ports were open by default -- making them vulnerable to any bad guy or a virus that is on the network

-Authentication protocols and passwords were weak -- to the pleasure of hackers.
+Authentication protocols and passwords were weak (and no MFA!) -- to the pleasure of hackers.

 These aspects led to the necessity of making sure that all neighbours in the networks are trusted.

 Here comes a concept of network segment -- a part of a network that groups servers with a similar level of trust together, protected by a single firewall.

-Typical network segments were Prod /  Dev / Workplace / DMZ / Internet, and all devices withing same segment were treated the same.
+Typical network segments were Prod /  Dev / Workplace / DMZ / Internet, and all devices within the same segment were treated the same.

 ### Modern times